israelmendez232/mvp_griffin/README.md

 If you're having problems while connecting on the machines in cloud.
 Use command bellow in the terminal to whitelist your IP:
 `$ curl http://checkip.amazonaws.com/`

+## Sequelize
+To undo modifications:
+`sequelize db:migrate:undo`
+And to processed with the modifications:
+`sequelize db:migrate`